 ![]() |

 Calum Watkins – Chairperson (first elected in 2018) first became a Director of GCE whilst studying Electrical & Mechanical Engineering at the University of Strathclyde.
-He now works at Smarter Grid Solutions in Glasgow developing renewable energy engineering solutions across the UK and North America.
+He now works at Ofgem as part of the engineering team.
 Calum sees community-owned local energy as a key resource to empowering communities and combating climate change.
 He has volunteered in his capacity as a STEM Ambassador for several years, to organise solar energy workshops in partnership with local schools and community groups. |

 ![]() |